vineetk10/IpCameraStreamingAndVehicleTracking/README.md

 # MultiCameraObjectTracking

 ## Steps to run the application
-There are 4 main components of this application which are:-
+There are 4 main components of this application which are:- <br>
 a.
-Client - This contains the UI code for the application.
+Client - This contains the UI code for the application. <br>
 b.
-Server - This contains all the server side code for the application which includes user api's, camera api's and storing video to S3.
+Server - This contains all the server side code for the application which includes user api's, camera api's and storing video to S3. <br>
 c.
-Signalling server - This contains the intermidiary server side code for creating a websocket connection between multiple clients.
+Signalling server - This contains the intermidiary server side code for creating a websocket connection between multiple clients.<br>
 d.
-Processing server - This contains the kafka code for producer and consumer.
+Processing server - This contains the kafka code for producer and consumer.<br>

 ## Architecture Diagram
 ![Architecture Diagram](https://user-images.githubusercontent.com/26499781/231992341-8f29d4cb-8cde-4ad3-9e0b-0e989c0ede1c.png)